 Everyone involved in the project benefits from milestones.
 Team members work with better productivity and clients find it easier to understand the progress.
 Similarly, project managers themselves find milestones helpful and use them to keep in line with the original project plan.

-Now, let’s take a detailed look at how project milestones help the team, clients, other stakeholders, and project managers.
+Now, let’s take a detailed look at how project milestones benefit the

 Especially in the case of complex long-term projects, milestones are a tried and tested method of keeping the project team members engaged and motivated throughout the project lifecycle.

 They find it easier to track the project progress and remain updated on where the project stands at a particular moment.
 The stakeholders also get an understanding of the responsible parties for a particular stage in the execution phase which increases the accountability and transparency within your projects.

 Project managers everywhere agree that milestones significantly help them in implementing effective project management principles in their projects.
 Even when handling multiple projects at the same time, assigning project milestones will help managers perform better.

 Another fact about project milestones is that they don’t affect the overall timings of your project as milestones are simply checkpoints you need to cross.
 You can set up automatic updates in the beginning as well to make sure that everyone gets a simple notification as soon as a single milestone is achieved.

 Want to learn project management but put off by jargon?